 Since January 2014, Pakistan has GSP+ status and can benefit from preferential access to the European market.
 In compliance with the GSP regulation, Pakistan has ratified all 27 core international conventions on human rights, labour standards, environmental protection, and good governance.
-With a per-capita income of $1,505 (2021), Pakistan is considered a lower-middle income economy.
-Total EU imports from Pakistan amounted to €6.6 billion in 2021, of which €4.7 billion were imported benefiting from GSP+ tariffs.
+With a per-capita income of $1.560 (2022), Pakistan is considered a lower-middle income economy.
+Total EU imports from Pakistan amounted to €9 billion in 2022, of which over €7 billion were imported benefiting from GSP+ tariffs.
 This makes Pakistan the largest beneficiary among all GSP+ beneficiary countries.

 The GSP+ is a special incentive arrangement for Sustainable Development and Good Governance that supports vulnerable developing countries.
 Next to fulfilling the eligibility requirements of the Standard GSP, GSP+ countries are required to ratify 27 international conventions on human rights, labour rights, environmental protection and climate change, and good governance.
 In order to ensure effective implementation of the conventions as well as compliance with reporting obligations, the EU engages in monitoring activities with the GSP+ countries.
 GSP+ beneficiaries can benefit from complete duty suspensions for products across approximately 66% of all EU tariff lines.